JBarberU/wowhack/README.md

-This is the README (in case you didn√√√'t k)
+This is the README (in case you didn't know)